ISUgenomics/scinet-workbooks-devel/workbooks/_bioinformatics/resources/workspace_setup.md

 ### Reproducibility, compliance, and collaboration needs

-A well-structured project setup is more than a matter of convenience on a shared supercomputer:
+A well-structured workspace setup is more than a matter of convenience on a shared supercomputer:
 - It ensures **reproducibility**, by keeping data, code, and environments organized and documented in a way that others (and your future self) can follow.
 - It supports **compliance**, by aligning with storage policies, quotas, and security rules that govern shared HPC resources.
 - It enables **collaboration**, by making projects easier to share, extend, and maintain within research groups.